jerryhwg/Kubernetes/liveness_readiness.md

 Your current configuration uses a health endpoint which are usually used by liveness probes.
 It probably doesn’t check if your services is really ready to take traffic.

-Kubernetes relies on the readiness probes.
-During a rolling update, it will keep the old container up and running until the new service declares that it is ready to take traffic.
+Kubernetes relies on the readiness probes. **During a rolling update**, it will keep the old container up and running until the new service declares that it is ready to take traffic.
 Therefore the readiness probes have to be implemented correctly.

 NOTE: Liveness probes do not wait for readiness probes to succeed.
 If you want to wait before executing a liveness probe you should use initialDelaySeconds or a startupProbe.